peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 *   **Menu:** `Chart > Open...`
 *   **Action:**
-    1. Select the charts file you just created (e.g., `adb_famous.cht`).
+    1. Select the charts file you just created (e.g., `adb_famous.sfcht`).
     2. Click the **'All'** button to select all charts in the file.
     3. Click the **'Open...'** button.
 This will calculate all charts and add them to the "Calculated Charts" list.
-The processing time will vary depending on the number of subjects (a few minutes for each set of 1,000 charts).
+The processing time will vary depending on the number of subjects (typically a few minutes for each set of 1,000 charts).

 > **A Note on Character Encoding:** In the "Calculated Charts" list, you may notice that some names with international characters appear corrupted (e.g., `PelÃ©` instead of `Pelé`).
 This is an expected display issue within Solar Fire. **Do not attempt to fix these names manually.** The automated scripts are designed to detect and repair these encoding errors in the next stage, ensuring the final database is clean.